DPedal Build Instructions

 - Push all 6 switches into their sockets until they click into place.

-- WARNING: the orientation of the pins is different for each socket, make sure the switch is oriented correctly as
+- WARNING: the orientation of the pins is different for each socket, make sure the switch is oriented correctly

 you insert it.